PerfectAudience/reign/README.md

 Web Sockets Protocol
 --------------------

-By default, services in the framework can receive and response to messages via Web Sockets.
+By default, services in the framework can receive and respond to messages via Web Sockets.

 ###Message Format
 `[TARGET_SERVICE]:[RESOURCE]#[META_COMMAND]`